-practice.
+Т practice.
 Graphemes are taught and practised concurrently.
 Children in reception practise and apply their emerging phonic skills through regular reading.
 Daily 30 minute phonic lessons, whole class at 11.00am. comprehension.
 These books are embedded in provision through activities and story sessions.
 Children begin to internalise new vocabulary, language patterns and begin to retell stories. building fluency. decodable book and common exception words are sent home to support children to develop fluency and prosody.
+This must be best fit and should be at 95% accuracy.
 Phonic readers: Big Cat and Ransom reading books are used.
 Children also take home one library book to be read with an adult.
 This is to encourage a love of reading.
 This identifies the phonemes that are unknown, their ability to blend and the common exception words they still need to learn.
-Ongoing assessments are kept in reading logs from guided reading sessions. through the ULS phonics assessment .
-First 20% and those children who do not read at home read 2x a week with an adult.
-See EYFS literature spine.
-Y 1 Unlocking Letters and Sounds (ULS) (phonics progression document) Daily 30 minute phonic lessons.
+Ongoing assessments are kept in reading logs from guided reading sessions. through the ULS phonics assessment.
+First 20% and those children who do not read at home will read regularly with an additional in school.
+See CUSP Storytime spine.
+1 Children in Year 1 are taught the 44 phonemes through rapid immersion and frequent practice.
+Graphemes are taught and practised concurrently.
+Children in Year 1, practise and apply their emerging phonic skills through regular Unlocking Letters and Sounds (ULS) (phonics progression document) Daily 30 minute phonic lessons.
 Y1 whole class at 9.00am A discrete reading lesson following the CUSP curriculum is taught 3x a week.
 Guided reading is used in Year 1 to practise decoding, reading for meaning and building fluency.
 CUSP reading lessons include a specific focus on the teaching of fluency and opportunities to practise.
 Children read books matched to the phonics phase being taught.
 A familiar decodable book and common exception words are sent home to support children to develop fluency and prosody.
-Phonic readers: Big Cat and Ransom reading books are used.
+This must be best fit and should be at 95% accuracy.
 Children in Year 1 are assessed twice a term using the ULS phonics assessment.
 This identifies the phonemes that are unknown, their ability to blend and the common exception words they still need to learn.
-Ongoing assessments are kept in reading logs from guided Daily 1 minute interventions support individuals who were either not secure in phonics sessions OR have been identified as needing to catch up through the ULS phonics assessment .
-Identified children receive an additional phonics lesson daily.
-First 20% and those Time daily for teachers to read aloud to children and share high quality texts from the CUSP literature spine and the year group library.
+Ongoing Daily 1 minute interventions support individuals who were either not secure in phonics sessions OR have been identified as needing to catch up through the ULS phonics assessment.
+Identified children receive an additional phonics Time daily for teachers to read aloud to children and share high quality texts from the CUSP literature spine and the year group library.
 Adults use reading for pleasure time daily.
 Modelled reading opportunities are also maximised across the curriculum (e.g. model texts in CUSP writing).